tranvansang/express-transformer/README.md

 - `chain.transform(callback, options)`: append a custom transformation/validation to the chain.
     - Parameters:
-        - `(required) callback: (value, info) => any`: the callback of the transformation/validation, which should accept the following parameters.
+        - `(required) callback: (value, info) => any | Promise<any>`: the callback of the transformation/validation.
+        The callback can be an async or a normal function, which should accept the following parameters.
             - `value`: value or array of values
                 - If the `path` parameter in `transformer(path, transformerOptions)` is a string, `value` will be the value of the current input.
                 - If the `path` parameter in `transformer(path, transformerOptions)` is an array of string, `value` will be array of the values of the list of current inputs.